Efficient preconditioners for coupled Stokes-Darcy problems with MAC scheme: Spectral analysis and numerical study: Preconditioners

 \subsection{Inexact preconditioners}

-To obtain accurate numerical results for the coupled Stokes--Darcy system~\eqref{eq:Stokes},~\eqref{eq:Darcy-law} with suitable boundary and interface conditions, we need to consider small grid widths which yield large linear systems.
+To obtain accurate numerical results for the coupled Stokes--Darcy system with suitable boundary and interface conditions, we need to consider small grid widths which yield large linear systems.
 Since exact versions of preconditioners are computationally expensive, they have to be replaced by efficient inexact variants.
 The approximations of the blocks $A$, $G$, $S_B$ and $D$ in~\eqref{eq:P-D-P-T} and~\eqref{eq:P_con} are marked by $\hat{A},\, \hat{G},\, \hat{S}_B$ and $\hat{D}$, respectively, and the inexact versions of the corresponding preconditioners are $\hPd,\, \hPt $ and $\hPc$.
 The approximations should be easily invertible to reduce the computational effort.
-We replace the inverses of $A$, $G$ and $D$ from~\eqref{eq:P-D-P-T} and~\eqref{eq:P_con} applied in~\eqref{eq:right-preconditioning} with the approximations $\hat{A}^{-1} = \hat{G}^{-1} = \text{diag}\left(\text{AMG}(A_{11}) ,\text{AMG}(A_{22})\right)$ and $\hat{D}^{-1} = \text{AMG}(D)$, respectively.
+We replace the inverses of the blocks $A$, $G$ and $D$ from~\eqref{eq:P-D-P-T} and~\eqref{eq:P_con} applied in~\eqref{eq:right-preconditioning} with the approximations $\hat{A}^{-1} = \hat{G}^{-1} = \text{diag}\left(\text{AMG}(A_{11}) ,\text{AMG}(A_{22})\right)$ and $\hat{D}^{-1} = \text{AMG}(D)$, respectively.
 Here, $\text{AMG}(A_{11})$, $\text{AMG}(A_{22})$ and $\text{AMG}(D)$ are algebraic multigrid methods.

-When the Stokes--Darcy system~\eqref{eq:Stokes},~\eqref{eq:Darcy-law} is discretised with the MAC scheme, a common way to approximate the Schur complement $S_B$ is to use the Stokes pressure mass matrix~\cite[Theorem~3.22]{Finite-Elements-and-Fast-Iterative-Solvers}.
+For the Stokes--Darcy system discretised with FEM a common way to approximate the Schur complement $S_B$ is to use the Stokes pressure mass matrix, e.g.~\cite[Theorem~3.22]{Finite-Elements-and-Fast-Iterative-Solvers}.
 To define the finite volume analogon of the pressure mass matrix, we consider the continuous version of the Schur complement

 We note that $\mathcal{S}_B \approx (2\mu)^{-1} I$.
 Since we use the finite volume scheme, we approximate the Schur complement $S_B$ by $\hat{S}_B = (2\mu)^{-1}h_xh_y I$.